-March 3 1, 2020 December 31, 2019 Description Valuation technique(s) Significant unobservable input Range of inputs Weighted average of inputs Range of inputs Weighted average of inputs Other inputs and key information Commingled funds Equity investments Net asset value, determined using discounted cash flow a) Discount rate (1) b) Future cash flow (2) 8.0% - 20.0% 1 - 8 years 13.9% 3.3 years 8.0% - 20.0% 1 - 9 years 14.4% 2.3 years Entitlement risk, sales risk and construction risk are taken into account in determining the discount rate.
-Separate accounts/ side-cars/syndicated investments/ joint ventures Equity investments (4) Waterfall distribution model a) Discount rate (1) b) Future cash flow (2) c) Appraised value (3) 12.5% - 24.0% 1 - 9 years 17.1% 5.8 years 12.5% - 24.0% 1 - 16 years 17.2% 13.0 years Entitlement risk, sales risk and construction risk are taken into account in determining the discount rate.
+June 30), 2020 December 31, 2019 Description Valuation technique(s) Significant unobservable input Range of inputs Weighted average of inputs Range of inputs Weighted average of inputs Other inputs and key information Commingled funds Equity investments Net asset value, determined using discounted cash flow a) Discount rate (1) b) Future cash flow (2) 8.0% - 20.0% 1 - 8 years 13.0% 3.4 years 8.0% - 20.0% 1 - 9 years 14.4% 2.3 years Entitlement risk, sales risk and construction risk are taken into account in determining the discount rate.
+Separate accounts/ side-cars/syndicated investments/ joint ventures Equity investments (4) Waterfall distribution model a) Discount rate (1) b) Future cash flow (2) c) Appraised value (3) 12.5% - 24.0% 1 - 9 years 17.1% 6.0 years 12.5% - 24.0% 1 - 16 years 17.2% 13.0 years Entitlement risk, sales risk and construction risk are taken into account in determining the discount rate.
 Price per acre of land, timing of project funding requirements and distributions.
-Debt investments Net asset value, determined using discounted cash flow a) Discount rate (1) b) Future cash flow (2) 15.0% - 20.0% 3 - 9 years 17.5% 7.1 years 15.0% - 20.0% 3 - 9 years 17.1% 7.2 years Estimated probability of default.
+Debt investments Net asset value, determined using discounted cash flow a) Discount rate (1) b) Future cash flow (2) 15.0% - 20.0% 3 - 9 years 17.5% 6.9 years 15.0% - 20.0% 3 - 9 years 17.1% 7.2 years Estimated probability of default.

-- (1) Generally, an increase in future cash flow will result in an increase in the fair value of debt instruments and fund equity investments.
+(1) Generally, an increase in future cash flow will result in an increase in the fair value of debt instruments and fund equity investments.
 An increase in the discount rate will result in a decrease in the fair value of debt instruments and fund equity investments.
-The same percentage change in the discount rate will result in a greater change in fair value than the same absolute percentage change in future cash flow. - (2) Estimating future cash flows involves modelling developers' cash flows to determine the quantum and timing of project funding requirements and cash distributions to the Investment Vehicle.
+The same percentage change in the discount rate will result in a greater change in fair value than the same absolute percentage change in flow.

+- (2) Estimating future cash flows involves modelling developers' cash flows to determine the quantum and timing of project funding requirements and cash distributions to the Investment Vehicle.
 Estimates of developers' cash flows are based on detailed quarterly and annual budgets and include estimates of construction and development costs, anticipated selling prices and absorption rates for each project.
 Certain projects' budgets have been updated to reflect the recent economic environment due to COVID-19 and may be further revised in subsequent quarters as more data regarding the impact becomes available. - (3) On an annual basis, the Company obtains external valuations for its separate account equity and side-car investments excluding THP US SP1 LP, THP US SP2 LP and THPAS JV-1.
 As at December 31, 2019, the external valuations for Tricon's interest in eight separate account equity and side-car investments totalled \$44,478.
 The Company's investment team and finance team verify all major inputs to the valuation and review the results with the independent appraiser prior to seeking Valuation Committee approval.
 The significant input within the appraised value is the value of land per acre.
-Management has assessed whether any significant market changes have occurred subsequent to the date of valuation and certain projects' values have been updated as at March 31, 2020 to reflect the recent economic environment due to COVID-19. - (4) As at March 31, 2020, Tricon's investment value in Trinity Falls was determined based on the transaction price following its syndication and subsequent capital advances.
-As a result, there was a significant change in the range of inputs and weighted average inputs disclosed compared to the preceding period driven by the exclusion of Trinity Falls project in the discounted cash flow model.
+Management has assessed whether any significant market changes have occurred subsequent to the date of valuation and certain projects' values have been updated as at June 30, 2020 to reflect the recent economic environment due to COVID-19. - (4) On January 22, 2020, the Company completed the syndication of 50% of its direct investment in Trinity Falls to THPAS JV-1, subsequent to which Tricon's investment in Trinity Falls was remeasured based on the transaction price.
+As a result, there was a significant change in the range of inputs and weighted average inputs disclosed compared to December 31, 2019 driven by the exclusion of Trinity Falls from the discounted cash flow model.